3, Triq ix-Xatt: Political views

 Back in 2005, then Councillor of Marsaskala Owen Bonnici (later Minister for Justice, Culture and Local Government) has criticized the Nationalist Government for any development which changes the remaining characteristics of the fishing village.

-In May 2011, prior to the application, Carmel Cacopardo of Democratic Alternative has described Marsaskala as a “Concrete Jungle” saying that many houses have been replaced by unsympathetic buildings.
+In May 2011, prior to the application, Carmel Cacopardo of Democratic Alternative has described Marsaskala as a "Concrete Jungle" saying that many houses have been replaced by unsympathetic buildings.
 According to public discussion online this happens because of political interventions that intervene to favour the developers with the entities responsible for building regulations.

-The Superintendent, Pace, was harshly criticized for his passive role and laissez-faire (let it be) attitude as superintendent by the Democratic Party.
+In 2017, the Superintendent, Pace, was harshly criticized for his passive role and laissez-faire attitude by the Democratic Party.

 Decision

 Demolition

-The proposed development was approved, without modifications from the original planning.
+The proposed development was approved, without modifications from the original planning submission.

 Replacement

 A modern contemporary building was approved by the Planning Authority with a visible modern twist.
-The ground floor will be ideal for a busy two-floors restaurant, and capable of adapting to catering needs.
-It will be one of a series of food and beverages places in Marsaskala.
+The restaurant is designed to occupy two-floors, the ground and the first floow, capable of adapting to catering needs.
+It is one of a series of food and beverages places in Marsaskala.

-The top floor will have its own entrance leading to a maisonette.
-The building will be higher than the older one, but not more than other buildings on the side.
-It will partially hide the landmark view of a scheduled villa at the back but the villa is considerably on an upper ground.
-The building height of the street and the old core, according to local planning, is supposedly two floors in Triq Sant Anna and three floors in Triq ix-Xatt.
+The top floors have their own entrance leading to a maisonette.
+The building is higher than the older one, but not more than other buildings on its side.
+It partially hides the landmark view of scheduled Villa Apap Bologna at the back but the villa is considerably on an upper ground.
+According to the local plan, the building height of the street is supposedly two floors in Triq Sant Anna and three floors in Triq ix-Xatt.
 However, several buildings along the street have more floors, at a maximum of four floors, and this put a legal challenge for the authorities to allow similar permissions.

+After the completion of the building, the designated restaurant space started to host the 6th restaurant Zen To Go, one of a chain of restaurants.